 Collaboration with Community Programs

 Throughout the years we have collaborated with outside agencies, to pursue all necessary avenues for children with special needs.
 These programs include, but are not limited to, the Connecticut Birth to Three System, Winchester Public School’s Family Resource Center, and Northwest Center for Mental Health and Connecticut’s Early Childhood Consultation Partnership.
-Winsted Area Child Care Center, Inc. is a member of Cradle to Classroom, Winchester’s Early Care and Education Council.
+Winsted Area Child Care Center, Inc. is a member of Cradle to Career, Winchester’s Early Care and Education Council.

 We are committed to serving all children.
-When a child is registered in our Center with a known disability we will refer to Winchester Public Schools Student Assistance Team and Pre-K. While our staff on sight does not specialize in serving children with disabilities, we will make every effort to bring outside services to work with the child.
-Every effort will be made to educate our staff on serving the needs of the child and provide a curriculum to incorporate the child as well as actively involving the parent in development and use of individual education plans, which are designed to meet the child’s specific needs.
+When a child is registered in our Center with a known disability we will refer to Winchester Public Schools Early Childhood Team and Pre-K. While our staff on-site do not specialize in serving children with disabilities, we will make every effort to bring outside services to work with the child.
+Every effort will be made to educate our staff on serving the needs of the child.
+Staff will try to provide a curriculum that incorporates the child and actively involves the parent in development and use of individual education plans, which are designed to meet the child’s specific needs.

-With the help of Batcheller School Student Assistance Team, Family Resource Center and other area agencies, WACCC is committed to connecting families to necessary services that reflect their cultural and linguistic needs.
+With the help of the Winchester Early Childhood Team, Family Resource Center and other area agencies, WACCC is committed to connecting families to necessary services that reflect their cultural and linguistic needs.

 To begin the process of collaborating with area services the following steps are essential: